Skip to main content

 sudo postfix check

-Next, send to an external mailbox using the same sender domain the application will use:
+Then send to an external mailbox using the application’s real sender domain:

 echo "Test from $(hostname -f)" | mail \